 overview // case studies // contact

 This work has continued into the UK, where we continue to advocate for young people, families and adults if there is no other statutory or voluntary sector provision in place.
 Using the skills and knowledge we have acquired through our social work training we support people to attend meetings/report to the Home Office, liaise with other agencies including social services, access support services, liaise with solicitors etc. We do not offer financial support.
 We have succesfully challenged age assessments which have allowed young people to access the services they require to help them thrive in the UK.

 We are all volunteers and we do not charge for our services, if you are a legal firm referring to us for support with a client we charge for assessmemts where there is Legal Aid funding available which goes straight back into the charity to subsidise the majority of our pro-bono work.

-To contact us regarding support please use the contact form at the bottom of this page.
+To contact us regarding support please email our team at SWWBcases@protonmail.com.
 As a network of volunteers we have limited capacity, if we can't assist you we may be able to help you find a service who can.
 If you have concerns about a child, young person or adult please contact your local Children or Adult Social Services department or the Police in an emergency.

 Duncan Lewis High Court ChalLENGE